 Once you receive the S1 with dependant as beneficiary confirmation, take this along with your passport, marriage certificate, residency document and Padron certificate to the INSS (Spanish Social Security) – don’t forget to book an appointment first.

-Spouse is working, or Self employed
+Spouse is working, or self employed (autonomo)

-- Residency document
+• Residency document

-- Padron certificate (dated within the last 90 days, with both names on (padron convivencia)
+• Padron certificate (dated within the last 90 days, with both names on (padron convivencia)

-Alternatively, some gestores can arrange the whole process for you for a small fee.
+You can also submit the application online using a Digital Certificate and some gestores can arrange the whole process for you for a small fee.

 What happens after you’ve submitted your application?

-You need to register the letter with your local Centro de Salud (Healthcare Centre), where they will order your Health Card (Tarjeta Sanitaria) and assign you a doctor.
+You need to register the “access to healthcare” letter with your local Centro de Salud (Healthcare Centre), where they will order your Health Card (Tarjeta Sanitaria) and assign you a doctor.
 The Health Card should be delivered to our home address within a few weeks – in the meantime, the Access letter is sufficient to confirm your eligibility for treatment.

 The information in this article was correct on the date published.

-Article last updated 17/10/2021.
+Article last updated 12.08.2022.